 During the fourth quarter of 2005, the United States Environmental Protection Agency ("EPA") notified Sonoco U.S. Mills, Inc. ("U.S. Mills"), a wholly owned subsidiary of the Company, that U.S. Mills and another party would be jointly held responsible to undertake a program to remove and dispose of certain PCB-contaminated sediments at a particular site on the lower Fox River in Wisconsin.
 U.S. Mills and the other party have reached agreement that each would fund 50% of the costs of remediation, which is currently estimated to be between \$25 million and \$30 million for the project as a whole.
 Project implementation will begin shortly, with most of the project costs expected to be incurred in 2007.
 Although the agreement reached does not acknowledge responsibility or prevent the other party from seeking reimbursement from any other parties (including each other), the Company has accrued \$12.5 million as an estimate of the portion of costs that U.S. Mills expects to fund under the current agreement.
 The charges recognized for this environmental reserve are included in "Selling, general and administrative expenses" in the Company's Consolidated Statements of Income.
-The actual costs associated with clean up of this particular site are dependent upon many factors, and it is reasonably possible that remediation.
+The actual costs associated with clean up of this particular site are dependent upon many factors, and it is reasonably possible that remediation costs could be higher than the current estimate of project costs.
+The Company acquired U.S. Mills in 2001, and the alleged contamination predates the acquisition.
 Based on information currently known to the Company, it does not appear that U.S. Mills is responsible for the alleged contamination.
 Some or all of any costs incurred may be covered by insurance or be subject to recoupment from third parties, but no amounts have been recognized in the financial statements for such recovery.